|Birth: ||Nov. 21, 1829|

-It was also during this time when Cyrus took employment as a conductor, with the B&O Railroad.
+It was also during this time when Cyrus took employment as a conductor, with the Cumberland Valley Railroad (I had previously thought the B&O, but I think that is incorrect).
 The family finally moved closer to Cyrus' work, in Martinsburg, sometime in the latter part of 1869 or 70.

 Cyrus was also listed as a conductor in the Cumberland Valley Railroad Directory from, for the years 1877 - 1878, during which time he was living at 62 N. German Street (now Maple St.) in Martinsburg.
 This was also the time in which the Great Railroad Strike took place, though Cyrus' situation during this strike is unknown.

 A family story/legend suggests that sometime during his service on the railroad, Cyrus may have also worked for the Shenandoah Valley Railroad and that he was the engineer or conductor on the first train into the Shenandoah Iron District to pick-up iron ore.
 John Howard Moore, his son, was the last to take ore out of Shenandoah.

 By 1880, Cyrus changed careers once again.
 In the census records for that year (dated June 3, 1880), he was listed as a hotel clerk, living with his family on King Street, in Martinsburg.